Kamimine, Saga

 Kamimine (上峰町, Kamimine-chō) is a town located in Miyaki District, Saga Prefecture, Japan.
-As of March 1, 2017, the town has an estimated population of 9.589.
+As of 30 April 2024, the town had an estimated population of 9806 in 3954 households, and a population density of 770 people per km2.
+The total area of the town is 12.80 km2.

 Geography

 Kamimine is located in the eastern part of Saga Prefecture about 15 km east of central Saga, the capital city.
 It is also about 15 km west of Kurume, a major city in Fukuoka Prefecture.
 There is a lot of flat land in Kamimine as the town area consists largely of the Saga Plains.
-However, the northern part of town contains Mt.
-Chinzei.
+However, the northern part of town contains Mount Chinzei.